William T. Haines

-William Thomas Haines (August 7, 1854 - June 4, 1919) was an American politician and the 49th governor of Maine.
+William Thomas Haines (August 7, 1854 - June 4, 1919) was an American politician who served as the 49th governor of Maine from 1913 to 1915.

 Early years

 William Thomas Haines was born in Levant, Maine on August 7, 1854.
 As an undergraduate at the University of Maine, he founded the Eternal Companions Society on the Orono Campus in 1875.
 The fraternity was later chartered as the Beta Eta chapter of Beta Theta Pi and Haines was issued roll number 1 in the new organization.
 He graduated as Valedictorian of the University of Maine class of 1876 and went on to study law at Albany Law School where he completed his LL.B. degree in 1878.
 In May, 1879, Haines settled at Oakland (then West Waterville), Kennebec County, Maine, and commenced the practice of law.
 He remained there until October, 1880.
 He then moved to Waterville, Maine.

 Politics

 Haines became the county attorney of Kennebec County in 1882.
 He held that position for five years.
 He became a member of the Maine State Senate in 1888.
 He held that position until 1892.
 He became a member of the Maine House of Representatives in 1895.
 He served as the attorney general of Maine (1896-1901) and then became a member of the governor’s executive council (1901-1905).